auth0/docs/articles/users/concepts/overview-user-profile.md

 The information contained in a user profile and in an ID Token can be modified in a number of ways.

-* **Scopes**: The authentication flows supported by Auth0 includes an optional parameter that allows you to specify a scope.
-This controls the User Profile information (claims) included in the ID Token (JWT).
-See [Scopes](/scopes) for examples of different kinds of scopes.
+* [**Scopes**](/scopes): The authentication flows supported by Auth0 includes an optional parameter that allows you to specify a scope.
+This controls the user profile information (claims) included in the ID Token (JWT).

-* **Dashboard**: The user profile can also be modified through the [Auth0 Management Dashboard](/users/guides/manage-users-using-the-dashboard).
-The dashboard allows administrators to manually edit portions of the user profile for a particular user.
+* [**Management Dashboard**](/users/guides/manage-users-using-the-dashboard): The dashboard allows administrators to manually edit portions of the user profile for a particular user.
 This mechanism can be used to alter the `user_metadata` and `app_metadata` portions of the user profile.

-* **Management API**: The [Auth0 Management API](/users/guides/manage-users-using-the-management-api) provides access to read, update, and delete user profiles stored in the Auth0 database.
+* [**Management API**](/users/guides/manage-users-using-the-management-api): Provides access to read, update, and delete user profiles stored in the Auth0 database.

-* **Custom database scripts**: The above APIs are used for creating and managing users in the Auth0 Database.
-If a [custom database](/connections/database/mysql) is used as the connection, you can write scripts to implement lifecycle events such as Create, Login, Verify, Delete and Change Password.
-Auth0 provides templates for these scripts, but they must be modified as needed for the particular database and schema in use by a particular customer.
+* [**Custom database scripts**](/connections/database/custom-db/templates): If a custom database is used as the connection, you can write scripts to implement lifecycle events such as create, login, verify, delete and change password.
+Auth0 provides templates for these scripts that you can modify for the particular database and schema.

-* **Rules**: [Rules](/rules) execute after a user has been authenticated and can be used to augment the user profile during the authentication transaction, and optionally persist those changes back to Auth0.
-For more information, see [User Profile Metadata in Rules](/rules/metadata-in-rules) and [Altering SAML authentication assertion attributes/claims for a SAML app](https://github.com/auth0/rules/blob/master/rules/saml-attribute-mapping.md).
+* [**Rules**](/rules/metadata-in-rules)): Rules execute after a user has been authenticated.
+Use Rules to augment the user profile during the authentication transaction, and optionally persist those changes back to Auth0.

 ## User profile attribute mapping

-### AD/LDAP Connector
+### AD/LDAP connector

 For Active Directory or any other LDAP connections that use the Auth0 AD/LDAP connector, there is a mechanism for mapping User Profile attributes in the directory service to the Auth0 User Profile.
 This mapping takes place when a user authenticates via such a Connection and attributes specified in this mapping are reflected in the Auth0 User Profile.

 This mapping is implemented in a file called `profileMapper.js` located in the installation directory of the AD/LDAP connector.

-### SAML Assertions
+### SAML assertions

 If the SAML protocol is used between Auth0 and the application, there are two places where user attribute mapping can occur.